nus-cs2113-AY2324S1/ip/docs/README.md

 |_|  \_\_____/_/    \_\_____/    \_____ /
 ```
 ## Summary
-Chatbot: RIAS is a CLI program to keep track of your existing
-task while sending you ascii arts or emotes!:heart:
+You can keep track of their tasks by adding todos, events and deadlines into
+their task list.
+You could use additional tools such as mark and find to manage
+your tasks!

 ## Content
 * [Quick Start](#quick-start)
 * [Features](#core-features)